CYGNI: All Guns Blazing on Steam - User reviews, Price & Information

 An unrelenting onslaught of eye-popping visuals, ear bursting soundscapes and mind-melting action makes CYGNI the vanguard for the next generation of shoot-em ups.
 Outgunned, outmanned and out on your own, plunge into a sky full of hell in a last-ditch battle for survival.

-CYGNI: All Guns Blazing is a action, shoot 'em up and indie game developed by KeelWorks and published by KONAMI.
+CYGNI: All Guns Blazing is a on-rails shooter, bullet hell and shoot 'em up game developed by KeelWorks and published by KONAMI.

 Released on August 05th 2024 is available only on Windows in 13 languages: English, French, Italian, German, Spanish - Spain, Japanese, Korean, Portuguese - Brazil, Russian, Simplified Chinese, Polish, Spanish - Latin America and Traditional Chinese.